-- (a) Either Party, within ten (10) working days of the Stage II decision, or within twenty (20) working days after the receipt of the non-binding written recommendations of the third party as per Article 7.209, may notify the other Party in writing of its desire to submit to arbitration an unsettled grievance. - The dispute shall be submitted to Mr. Rod Germaine, (b) Mr. Dave McPhillips or a mutually agreeable Arbitrator to be named at the time of requirement, sitting as a Single Arbitrator.
-The Parties shall agree on the selection of a particular Arbitrator to serve in each instance within ten (10) working days of receipt of the notice to arbitrate.
-Should the Parties fail to agree on the selection, then the person shall be chosen by lot from the names provided in this paragraph.
-If the Arbitrator selected by lot is unable to hear the dispute within sixty (60) days, another name shall be chosen by lot.
-The Parties shall conduct an annual review of the arbitrators so named and by mutual agreement, may add to or delete from this list. - (c) The Arbitrator chosen to hear the grievance at Stage III Arbitration shall not be the same person who provided the non-binding opinion as per Article 7.209, where a non-binding opinion was requested for the same grievance. - (d) The Parties may agree in writing that an Arbitration Board consisting of three members may be substituted for the Single Arbitrator established in paragraph (b) above.
+- (a) Either Party, within ten (10) working days of the Stage II decision, or within twenty (20) working days after the receipt of the non-binding written recommendations of the third party as per Article 7.209, may notify the other Party in writing of its desire to submit to arbitration an unsettled grievance. - (b) The dispute shall be submitted to a mutually agreeable arbitrator to be named at the time of requirement, sitting as a Single Arbitrator.
+The Parties shall agree on the selection of a particular arbitrator to serve in each instance within ten (10) working days of receipt of the notice to arbitrate.
+Should the Parties fail to agree on an arbitrator, the Parties shall apply to the Collective Agreement Arbitration Bureau for the appointment of an arbitrator.

+- (c) The Arbitrator chosen to hear the grievance at Stage III Arbitration shall not be the same person who provided the non-binding opinion as per Article 7.209, where a non-binding opinion was requested for the same grievance. - (d) The Parties may agree in writing that an Arbitration Board consisting of three members may be substituted for the Single Arbitrator established in paragraph (b) above.
 Each Party shall nominate a person to sit with the single named Arbitrator (chair) which shall constitute the Arbitration Board. - (e) The Parties shall each appoint a representative to submit evidence and present their respective positions to the Arbitrator or Arbitration Board.
 This appointment shall be made within forty-eight (48) hours of receipt of confirmation from the Arbitrator or Chair to serve in that capacity. - (f) The Arbitrator or Arbitration Board shall proceed as soon as practical to examine the grievance and render a judgment.
-The Arbitrator or Arbitration Board may determine its own procedure in accordance with the Labour Relations Code of British Columbia.

-- (g) The decision of the majority shall be the decision of the Arbitration Board.
+The Arbitrator or Arbitration Board may determine its own procedure in accordance with the Labour Relations Code of British Columbia. - (g) The decision of the majority shall be the decision of the Arbitration Board.
 Where there is no majority decision, the decision of the Chair shall be the decision of the Arbitration Board.
 The decision of the Arbitrator or Arbitration Board shall be final and binding on the Parties, and affected Contractors, Affiliated Unions and Employees. - (h) The Arbitrator or Arbitration Board shall not have the power to change the Collective Agreement or to alter, modify or amend any of its provisions. - (i) In the arbitration proceedings, each of the Parties shall pay the expenses of its representatives and its Nominee to the Arbitration Board.
 The fees and expenses of the single Arbitrator or the Chair of an Arbitration Board shall be shared equally by the Parties. - (j) Only by mutual agreement of the Parties, the processing of any grievance may proceed directly to any stage or step in the grievance procedure, including arbitration. - 7.300 The time limits mentioned in this Article shall be strictly construed and where they are not met the grievance shall be deemed to be abandoned and all rights of recourse at law shall be at an end.
 Time limits may be extended by mutual consent of the Employer and the Council but the same must be in writing. - 7.400 Council shall have the right to grieve and arbitrate the dismissal of Employees if in the opinion of the Council such dismissal warrants arbitration.